malagebidi/Focus-Filter/README.md

 > This filter utilizes advanced AdGuard scriptlets and extended CSS.
 It is best used with the AdGuard browser extension.

 ## 💡 Motivation
-In the era of the Attention Economy, algorithms are designed to keep us scrolling endlessly.
-We often visit a site with a specific purpose, only to get trapped in a loop of recommendations.
+Over the years, the internet has gradually evolved into an **Attention Economy**.
+It is not just about addictive recommendation feeds; cluttered interfaces and superfluous design elements also scatter our focus and overwhelm our vision.

-Focus Filter was born to reclaim control.
-We believe tools should serve users, not consume them.
-By stripping away the noise, this project restores the internet to a place you actively explore, rather than passively consume.
+**Focus Filter** originated as my personal collection of rules built over years of daily use.
+I am now open-sourcing it to invite community collaboration.
+We believe **tools should serve users, not consume them**.
+By stripping away the visual noise, we can restore the web to a place you *actively* explore.

 ## ⚙️ How to Use
 1. Open AdGuard Settings